MooersLab/jupyter-voice-in/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Voice snippets for use in Jupyter notebooks
+# Voice In Plus snippets for use in Jupyter notebooks

 ## Purpose

 To ease voice computing in Jupyter notebooks with the Voice-In Plus plugin.

+## Contents

+- line magics
+- cell magics

 ## Installation

 Copy contents of `jupyter.csv` and paste into **bulk add** text area.

 ## Usage

 Say the voice trigger in the left column of the `jupyter.csv` to insert the text replacement in the right column.

+## REleated

 ## Update history